Frequently Asked Questions Page

 Q. How were the participating garages chosen?

-A. The City reached out to garages in the downtown core that could provide real-time information about space availability and had an interest in partnering on a new program.
+A. The City reached out to garages in the downtown core that could provide real-time information about space availability and had an interest in partnering.
+Many of the new garages coming into the program are in Pioneer Square and the Central Waterfront; neighborhoods where on-street parking has been impacted by the SR-99 Tunnel Project and the Seawall Reconstruction Project.

 Q. Are the prices comparable to other garages?